Okta Workflows Tutorial: Notify When a User Is Suspended

 Creating a new flow

-To start, you are going to create a new flow:
+To create a new flow:

-- In the Workflows console, click Flows
+- In the Workflows console, click Flows.

 - Click Unnamed (upper left corner)